On this page:

 To apply for a groundwater licence, please contact the relevant Rural Water Corporation.

 The primary purpose of the SOBN is to collect groundwater data for observational purposes.
-This data can be used for research and other informative measures, to improve the access and management of groundwater.
+This data is used for research and other informative measures, to improve the access and management of groundwater.

 Requests for access to SOBN bores are referred to as third-party access requests and include proposed access to bores that are not covered under the current monitoring contract.
-These third party access requests are considered by DELWP in accordance the Water Act 1989.
+These third-party access requests are considered by DEECA in accordance with the Water Act 1989.

-The relevant SOBN Access Authority information outlined in the act can be found here:
+The relevant SOBN Access Authority information outlined in the act can be found in the State Observation Bore Network – Access Authority document.